maurolepore/pkgdoc/README.md

 [![Coverage
 status](https://coveralls.io/repos/github/maurolepore/pkgdoc/badge.svg)](https://coveralls.io/r/maurolepore/pkgdoc?branch=master)

-The goal of **pkgdoc** is to create dataframes of the documentation of installed packages.
-This helps you to manipulate documentation across multiple packages.
-Combined with `krittr::kable()` or `DT::datatable()`, **pkgdoc** allows you to reference functions by package or concept across multiple packages and provide links to each topic’s help file (similar to the Reference section of a [**pkgdown**](https://pkgdown.r-lib.org/) website but not limited to a single package).
+Create dataframes of the documentation of installed packages.
+Combined with `krittr::kable()` or `DT::datatable()`, **pkgdoc** allows you to reference functions by package or concept across multiple packages and to provide links to each topic’s help file (similar to the Reference section of a [**pkgdown**](https://pkgdown.r-lib.org/) website but not limited to a single package).

 ## Installation